“Sleep Rescue” Blue Vervain Herbal Tea Recipe

-If you struggle with falling asleep on occasion, you might be tempted to resort to sleeping pills.
-Medications like that have their place, but if you’re looking for an alternative you might want to consult with a medical professional to determine if this blend is worth a try.
+You might be tempted to take sleeping pills if you struggle with falling asleep occasionally.
+Medications like that have their place, but if you’re looking for an alternative, you might want to consult a medical professional to determine if this blend is worth trying.

-This blend calls on the help of Blue Vervain, which is a lesser-known, but equally powerful herb often utilized by those who have sleep issues.
+This blend calls on the help of Blue Vervain, a lesser-known but equally powerful herb often utilized by those with sleep issues.

-The flavor of vervain might be intimidating to those who are not used to herbal teas, but this can easily be remedied by adding compatible, sweet aromatic herbs to the mix.
+The flavor of vervain might be intimidating to those not used to herbal teas, but this can easily be remedied by adding compatible, sweet aromatic herbs to the mix.
 In this recipe, we use Lemon Balm for this purpose.
-Lemon Balm mellows the flavor of vervain and has some nervine properties of its own.
+Lemon Balm mellows the flavor of vervain and has some nervine properties.

 - 1 ounce of Blue Vervain

 - The Sweetener of your choice (vervain is quite bitter)

 How to Make Blue Vervain Herbal Tea Recipe

 - Bring your desired amount of water to a boil